shakes76/PatternFlow/recognition/GCN/README.md

 ## Semi-Supervised MultiClass Node Classification with Graph Convolutional Networks (GCN)
 #### Algorithm description
+Graph Convolutional Neural Networks aim to learn a pattern of signals in a given graph, given a feature matrix for the graph, and a representative structure of the graph as an adjacency matrix.
 #### The problem to be solved

 #### How GCNs work in this context